runemalm/py-application-framework/README.md

 ### [1.0.0-alpha.4](https://github.com/runemalm/py-application-framework/releases/tag/v1.0.0-alpha.4) (2024-06-17)

-- **Internals Documentation:** Added comprehensive documentation detailing the internal architecture of the framework, including basic concepts, the executor model, and the use of processes, threads, and coroutines.
+- **Internals Documentation:** Added documentation detailing the internal architecture of the framework, including basic concepts, the executor model, and the use of processes, threads, and coroutines.

 ### [1.0.0-alpha.3](https://github.com/runemalm/py-application-framework/releases/tag/v1.0.0-alpha.3) (2024-06-08)